planetary-social/nos/.github/pull_request_template.md

+## Issues covered
+Add reference(s) to a related issue in your repository.

 ## Description
 A description of the changes proposed in the pull request.
 Explain what it does to give the reviewer some context for what they're reviewing.